christophfranke/krito.de/content/bio.md

 ## About me
 I am a Berlin based musician and producer.
 Since 2005 I have been a part of independent and electronic music projects.

-## Influences and Style
-My work as an artist is heavily influenced by High Energy Music from the early 1980s in New York and Europe, mashed with contemporary Techno styles and dreamy, dark, retro, funk, psychodelic, electronic music that is not purely functional for the dancefloor but tells a story of uniqueness and diversity.

 ## Projects

 ### Solo